steve-fryatt/puzzles/README.md

 ### Game Descriptions

-The RISC OS Messages file (at `build/!Puzzles/Resources/UK/Messages` and potentially other country resources) contains a set of tokens in the form `Help.Index.game`, where 'game' is the internal name of a game, which define interactive help texts for each of the game icons in the index.
+The RISC OS Messages file (at `build/!Puzzles/Resources/UK/Messages` and potentially other country resources) contains a set of tokens in the form `Help.Index.game`, where 'game' is the `htmlhelp_topic` of a game, which define interactive help texts for each of the game icons in the index.
 These will need to be created for each new game to be added.

 ### Icons

-The RISC OS port expects to find icons for the games in the `build/!Puzzles/Sprites`, `build/!Puzzles/Sprites22` and `build/!Puzzles/Sprites11` files, named by the game titles (with an `sm` suffix for the small versions).
+The RISC OS port expects to find icons for the games in the `build/!Puzzles/Sprites`, `build/!Puzzles/Sprites22` and `build/!Puzzles/Sprites11` files, named by the `htmlhelp_topic` for each game (with an `sm` suffix for the small versions).
 These icons follow the standard RISC OS conventions.

 It is possible to generate images in the sizes needed by RISC OS using the standard upstream build system.
 In the `src/core/icons/icons.cmake` file, look for the lines defining the icon sizes.